Nyphet/cobweb-mod-template/.github/pull_request_template.md

-# Description

-Please include a summary of the changes and the related issue.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.

-Fixes # (issue)

 ## Type of change

-Please delete options that are not relevant.
+Please select the option(s) that are relevant.
+To select an option, change `[ ]` to `[x]`.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
+- [ ] Documentation enhancement (documentation related update)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

+# Description

+Describe the reason behind your changes, including relevant motivation and context.
+If applicable, link the issue that this PR would fix (to link and issue, simply write `#N` where `N` is the issue number)

+# Changes summary

+Please include a detailed summary of the changes.

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-- [ ] Test A
-- [ ] Test B

-**Test Configuration**:
-* Firmware version:
-* Hardware:
-* Toolchain:
-* SDK:
+Provide instructions to reproduce, and include your relevant setup.

 # Checklist: